leolabs/gatsby-source-spotify/README.md

     refreshToken: `<REFRESH_TOKEN>`,

     fetchPlaylists: true, // optional.
 Set to false to disable fetching of your playlists
+    fetchRecent: true, // optional.
+Set to false to disable fetching of your recently played tracks
     timeRanges: ['short_term', 'medium_term', 'long_term'], // optional.
 Set time ranges to be fetched
   },
 },